backdrop-contrib/schema_metatag/README.md

   invalidating the result.
 Use a different theme.

 - To populate the image width and height properties, use the appropriate tokens.
-  It is recommended need to use the Imagecache Token module [2], which provides the tokens for image dimensions which are missing in Backdrop.

 ### Development Instructions
 This module defines Metatag groups that map to Schema.org types, and Metatag